 UK Government announce investment in Covid research at St Andrews University.

 Scottish Government publish guidance for universities, colleges and student accommodation providers.

 Scottish Government announce the extension of local restrictions to North and South Lanarkshire, limiting household gatherings from midnight on Friday 11 September.

 Scottish Government announce a £2m Islands Green Recovery Programme, included in the Programme for Government, which aims to support island communities in their economic recovery from the coronavirus (COVID-19) pandemic.
-The funding programme is split into four strands and managed by four partners, delivering investment in low carbon transport, food sustainability and zero waste projects.

 Data published by the Chief Statistician shows the Scottish Economy contracted by 19.4% during the second quarter of 2020, covering the period April to June.
 During the second quarter output in the Construction sector contracted by 41.5%, output in Production contracted by 15.7%, and output in the Services sector contracted by 18.7%.